volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 Add the saved keys to the above file and save it.

-Next, create **index.js** file in the root of your project and import installed dependencies:
+Next, create **index.js** file in the root of your project and import the installed dependencies:

 ```javascript
 const Twit = require("twit");